What Is the Statute of Limitations for Contesting a Will in Virginia?

-In Virginia, the statute of limitations for a last will and testament begin when the executor files the will, and the court issues the Certificate of Qualification, allowing the executor to manage the estate in a legal capacity.
+In Virginia, the statute of limitations for a last will and testament begins when the executor files the will, and the court issues the Certificate of Qualification, allowing the executor to manage the estate in a legal capacity.

-That statute of limitations for challenging a Virginia will is usually one year.
+The statute of limitations for challenging a Virginia will is usually one year.
 However, this could be reduced to as little as six months.
 Anyone who believes they have grounds to challenge a will should do so immediately.

 Exceptions for Extension

 The statute of limitations for contesting a will can be paused under certain circumstances, especially if the interested party is a minor or has a severe disability.

 With so much on the line, interested parties should consider having a seasoned legal representative to act as a guide throughout the process.
 An experienced litigation attorney knows can assist you in determining whether you have grounds to challenge a will and handling the legal process.

 If you’d like to contest a will, you have options.
 If you’d like an experienced Virginia will contest attorney from Obenshain Law Group to evaluate your claim, send us an email or call (540) 318-7360.